 Discuss the process and practice of using sustainable preservation strategies for historic structures.
 The environmental goal of “reduce, reuse, recycle” can enhance the capital cost competitiveness of preservation projects.
 Review the LEED (Leadership in Energy and Environmental Design) standards used to assess building performance.
 Focus on preservation challenges relating to energy efficiency, windows, lighting, indoor air quality, HVAC, and local and national codes and regulations.

-Ralph DiNola, executive director, New Buildings Institute; founder and former principal, Green Building Services; specializing in bringing green building technology to scale and bridging the divide between sustainability and historic preservationher
+Ralph DiNola, CEO, New Buildings Institute; founder and former principal, Green Building Services; specializing in bringing green building technology to scale and bridging the divide between sustainability and historic preservation

 Tina Roach, AIA, LEED AP, associate at Quinn Evans Architects, in Washington, DC, specializing in preservation technology and sustainable design; accredited for LEED NC 2.1/2.2